-Jean Vanier, founder of the L’Arche community for people with intellectual disabilities, has died at the age of 90.
-Photograph: Tiziana Fabi/AFP/Getty
+Tributes have been paid in Ireland and internationally to Jean Vanier, founder of the L'Arche community for people with intellectual disabilities, who has died aged 90.

 Mr Vanier founded L’Arche in 1964 in response to the treatment people with intellectual and developmental disabilities faced in institutions.